 |

+As one of the founders of Walkin' & Rollin' Costumes at the age of 10, Reese believed we should start creating costumes for others as he said not everyone has parents who would attempt creating a wheelchair costume.
 Reese originally started out as our main wheelchair costume model at trade shows.
-While he still does that, he now leads teams in the construction of our costumes, designs some on his own, and has now been involved in the creation of almost 100 different wheelchair costumes himself.
+While he still does that, he now leads teams in the construction of our costumes, designs some on his own, and has now been involved in the creation of over 125 different wheelchair costumes himself.
+As a freshman at the University of Arizona he is beginning a chapter in Arizona to continue to build costumes where ever he is located.

 Chris Rude